 Rear-facing as long as possible: Keep a child in a rear-facing seat up to the top height or weight allowed by the car seat’s manufacturer.
 Research shows that children are safest when rear-facing.

 Forward-facing car seats: Once your child outgrows a rear-facing seat, keep your child in a forward-facing seat with a harness and tether as long as possible before transitioning to a booster seat.
 Tethers should always be used for forward-facing car seats.
+This reminds me of the accident my friend recently had, she hadn’t correctly fixed her car seat in her business vehicle and ended up in a car crash.
+Good thing she found a service in the US similar to motor trade insurance uk.
+Because of this, they got the support they needed.

 Back Seat Safety: Children under 13 should always ride in the back seat and always be buckled up.